guilherme-sartori/guilherme-sartori/README.md

 # Hey 🎈

-  My name is Guilherme Sartori, I'm from Brazil :flag_br: studying information system Front-End study since 2020. 💻
+  My name is Guilherme Sartori, I'm from Brazil ⚽ studying information system.💻

   I am passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.

  #### 🌎 Faça da sua vida mais "Responsivo"
+ - 💡 I'm from ES living in Colatina
+ - 💻Studying front-end

 <!---
 guilherme-sartori/guilherme-sartori is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.